prasadDasari/SplitIo-POC/README.md

 [Users not part of segment, can only see INFO logs, as the Feature is OFF as per targeting rules set]

+### Some notes

+The two options
+Individual Targets and Add Attribute Based Targeting Rules, are different ways to define which users or groups of users should be served a specific feature treatment
+(i.e., the feature flag's state).
+Here’s the difference and when to use each:

+1. Individual Targets:
+* What it is: This option allows you to target specific users (e.g., "user1", "user2") directly by providing their unique identifiers.
+You can assign the treatment (e.g., on or off) to specific individuals.
+* Use case:
+   * When you want to target specific users directly, such as internal users or users who need special access to certain features (e.g., for testing or internal purposes).
+   * Example: You want to enable a feature for a specific user like "prod-user1" but keep it off for others.
+* How to configure:
+   * Add individual users directly to the targeting rule and assign them a treatment.
+2. Add Attribute Based Targeting Rules:
+* What it is: This option allows you to create more dynamic targeting rules based on user attributes.
+These attributes could be anything about the user (e.g., region, account type, subscription status, etc.).
+The feature flag is served based on these attributes, which gives you more flexibility for large-scale targeting.
+* Use case:
+   * When you want to apply feature flags based on user characteristics such as geography (e.g., serve a feature to all users in a specific country), account type (e.g., premium users), or any other custom user attributes.
+   * Example: You want to enable a feature for users who have a "premium" account or users in a specific region.
+* How to configure:
+   * You can use the conditions like Is in segment, Is not in flag, or Is in list to determine whether the user qualifies for the feature treatment.
+These rules let you control which set of users get the feature enabled based on a broader context (e.g., account status, user attributes).
+     When to Choose What?
+* Choose Individual Targets:
+   * When you need precise control over specific users (e.g., internal testing, early access for some users, etc.).
+   * Example: "Enable this feature for user1 only."
+* Choose Attribute Based Targeting Rules:
+   * When you need to target users in a more scalable way based on specific attributes or conditions.
+   * Example: "Enable this feature for all users in the US region" or "Enable this for all premium users."
+     Visual Explanation from Screenshots:
+* First Screenshot: You're defining an individual target for a specific user (e.g., prod-user1).
+This directly assigns a treatment (on or off) to the individual user.
+* Second Screenshot: You're using Attribute Based Targeting Rules and specifying conditions, such as whether a user is in a certain segment.
+This would let you apply the flag to users who fit that condition.
+  Let me know if you'd like further clarification or assistance in setting these up in your system.